apache/incubator-kie-tools/packages/extended-services/README.md

 ### Configuration

-In the `config.yaml` file you will be able to configure Proxy, Runner, TlsClient and Modeler properties as runner location or modeler URL.
+In the `config.yaml` file you will be able to configure Proxy, Runner and Modeler properties as runner location or modeler URL.
 Runner ip is `127.0.0.1` and port is a random free port.

 ### How do I create the image.go?